 First, we have to face the facts about aging.
 “Fertility declines as a woman matures, with gradual decline beginning in the mid-thirties.
 Fertility (spontaneous conception) after the age of 43 declines significantly,” says Adeeti Gupta, M.D., founder of Walk In GYN Care.

 Now that more women are choosing to delay getting pregnant, doctors are finding that the top problems they see are with egg quantity and quality.
 But that does not necessarily mean that women need to rush to beat the clock, there are things you can do now to plan and prepare to delay getting pregnant.
-“All is not lost and it’s not that your clock is ticking once you are in your 30’s.
-We just recommend you being aware of your body, your choices and also a little bit of thinking ahead and planning can help.
+“All is not lost and it’s not that your clock is ticking once you are in your 30s.
+We just recommend that along with body awareness, simple right choices along with a little bit of anticipation and planning can go a long way.
 Just as we want to plan for our retirement and our career, starting to think about available options at the right time is a helpful life exercise,” adds Gupta.